-Prerequisite(s): Marketing Communication Essentials (MCM 713); or Financial & Managerial Accounting (MBA 733); or Strategy, Collaboration, & Communication (PUAD 745).
+Prerequisite(s): Marketing Communication Essentials (MCM 713) or Strategy, Collaboration, & Communication (PUAD 745).

 Understanding consumer motives and actions are essential to the success of any marketing effort.
 Students will explore consumer behavior, specifically analyzing consumer wants and needs and researching solutions to consumer problems.
 Students will learn to determine which qualitative and quantitative research measurements and analyses are best suited for specific types of consumer analyses.